Academic Support Services

 The student receives individualized help from an academic coach in different academic areas.
 This help is provided primarily after school and may occur 1-4 times per week based on each student’s needs.

-The coach will meet with the student to develop skills in the following areas: time management, organization, studying/reviewing for tests, note taking, and goal setting.
-The primary goal is to increase the student’s level of academic independence and to help the student leverage his/her academic strengths and to build up his/her areas of weakness.
-The AS Coordinator will recommend the number of weekly meetings based upon the student’s need.
+The coach will meet with the student to develop skills in the following areas: time management, organization, studying/reviewing for tests, note taking, goal setting, and/or content area instruction.
+The primary goal is to increase the student’s level of academic independence and to help the student leverage academic strengths and to build up areas of weakness.
+Coaches may meet 2 to 5 days per week based on the student’s need.